computationalmystic/sengfs19-group8/sprint-2/README.md

 ### Sprint 2 Goals and Additions:
 - Create the basic UI for the second use case, including a basic homepage that leads to each to individual metric.
+  - ChartJS
+  -
 - Create the structure of the metric function, including name and the SQL needed.
-- OPTIONAL: See if we can get the UI and API working in sync, this will help as a base for the other metrics
+- OPTIONAL: See if we can get the UI and API working in sync, this will help as a base for the two other metrics

+---

+### Work Items
+1. Homepage and 1 metric UI page
+2.

 ---